ElsevierSoftwareX/SOFTX_2020_238/gstlal-inspiral/doc/pages/gstlal_inspiral_low_latency_search.md

 - gstlal_inspiral_svd_bank_pipe

-\section Analysis Setting up the analyis dag
+\section Analysis Setting up and running the analyis dag

 - begin by making a directory for the analysis dag to run, e.g.,